How it Works

-The Scheme supports the stated aims and objectives of the Social, Scientific and Environmental Education (SESE) curriculum and provides an additional educational tool and resource for teachers
+The Heritage in Schools Scheme provides a panel of Heritage Specialists who visit primary schools (in-person or virtually) to help children and their teachers learn about and appreciate their local heritage.
+The Scheme supports the stated aims and objectives of the Social, Scientific and Environmental Education (SESE) curriculum and provides an additional educational tool and resource for teachers.

-How much does a visit cost?
+How much does an in-person visit from a Specialist cost?

 |Duration of visit||Half Day (2.5 - 3 hours)||Whole Day (5 - 5.5 hours)|